Microdosing Ozempic - Are semiglutide injection drugs like Ozempic natural and do they have a place in weight loss?

 Nutrient Depletion

-GLP-1 drugs can lead to nutrient deficiencies since they suppress the appetite and have GI side effects that can reduce both intake of food and inhibit absorption, due to delayed gastric emptying.
+GLP-1 drugs can lead to nutrient deficiencies, because they suppress the appetite and have GI side effects that can reduce both the intake of food and inhibit absorption, due to delayed gastric emptying.

 Nutrients of most concern: